-GLS40/GLE40/GLE30
+GLS40/GLE40/GLE30 Advanced Learning Strategies: Skills for Success After Secondar

-Advanced Learning Strategies: Skills for Success After Secondary School, Grade 12, Open
+Skills for Success After Secondary School, Grade 12, Open This course improves students' learnin

 This course improves students' learning and personal management skills, preparing them to make successful transitions to work, training, and/or post-secondary education destinations.
 Students will assess their learning abilities and use literacy, numeracy, and research skills and personal management techniques to maximize their learning.
 Students will investigate trends and resources to support their post-secondary employment, training, and/or education choices and develop a plan to help them meet their learning and career goals.